ionic-team/ionic-docs/docs/angular/navigation.md

 :::caution Experimental API

 Standalone components is an experimental API introduced in Angular 14.x and available in Ionic 6.3 and later.
+This feature may change before it is stable.

 :::